haskell-webdriver/haskell-webdriver/examples/readme-example-beginner.md

 Normally, Haskell string literals (such as `"Hello!"`) have the type `String`, which is a linked list of Unicode code points.
 Adding this to the top of your program file instructs GHC to allow string literals to be overloaded to other string-like types.
-Since hs-webdriver uses the very efficient `Text` type for Unicode strings, the OverloadedStrings extension makes it significantly easier to write your code without having to convert all of your `String` values to `Text` ones.
+Since haskell-webdriver uses the very efficient `Text` type for Unicode strings, the OverloadedStrings extension makes it significantly easier to write your code without having to convert all of your `String` values to `Text` ones.
 Using the [text package](https://hackage.haskell.org/package/text) for efficient Unicode string handling is considered standard practice in "Real World Haskell™".